Perisa Davutoglu

 Welcome!
 I am a Ph.D. candidate at the University of Pittsburgh and an Andrew W. Mellon Predoctoral Fellow for the 2024–2025 academic year.
 I specialize in international relations and political methodology, focusing on political violence, civil wars, forced displacement, and refugee policies.
 My work has been published in the Review of International Organizations and International Interactions.

-I address these questions using a mix of cross-national statistical analysis, survey experiments, and elite interviews.
+I address these questions using a mix of cross-national statistical analysis, survey experiments, in-depth interviews, and text analysis.
 While my research has global implications, I am especially interested in the Middle East and North Africa.